Azure/ResourceModules/README.md

 This repository includes a library of mature and curated [Bicep][Bicep] modules as well as a Continuous Integration (CI) environment leveraged for modules' validation and versioned publishing.

 The CI environment supports both ARM and Bicep and can be leveraged using GitHub actions as well as Azure DevOps pipelines.

-<h1 style="color: steelblue;">Upcoming breaking changes</h1>

-In between now and the release of version `0.11.0`, the `main` branch is subject to several upcoming breaking changes that will affect all modules (e.g., the renaming of folders and files).

-The rationale is an ongoing effort to prepare our modules for a release in the official [Public Bicep Registry](https://github.com/Azure/bicep-registry-modules), forcing us to align the structural requirements.

-For more details, please refer to the issue #3131.

 ## Get started